top of page

 The Music

-The recording was done in the Blas Galindo Auditorium of Mexico City’s National Center for the Arts on February 19th, 2010.
+The recording took place on February 19, 2010, at the Blas Galindo Auditorium of the National Center for the Arts in Mexico City.

 Credits